netfun81/w9wm-mod/README.md

 this is w9wm window manager version 0.4.2 with these changes:
 ------------------------------------------------------------------------
 1. Open new windows automatically instead of just showing a cursor.
-2. Hotkey support for virtual desktops and right click menu items.
-(See usage below, some code borrowed from 999)
+2. Hotkey support for virtual desktops and system menu items.
+(See usage below, some code borrowed from 999).
 3. Alt + left click desktop for virtual desk menu.
 4. Middle click desktop for applications menu from $HOME/.w9wmrc.
 5. Right click desktop for system menu.